wordsum/tensorflow-rnn-shakespeare/README.md

 This sample has now been updated for Tensorflow 1.1.
 Please make sure you redownload the checkpoint files if you use rnn_play.py.

-## Local Setup with Python3 and virtualenv:
+## Local Setup on Ubuntu with Python3 and virtualenv:

 1. git clone <source>